Characterization of input-to-output stability for infinite-dimensional systems: Introduction

 \section{Introduction}

-Input-to-state stability (ISS) was first introduced for systems of ordinary differential equations (ODEs) \cite{Son89}, and then developed for other classes of finite dimensional control systems such as switched \cite{MancillaAguilar2001}, hybrid \cite{Cai2005}, and impulsive systems \cite{Dashkovskiy2013}.
-More recently, the ISS theory was extended to infinite dimensional systems, including time-delay systems \cite{Pepe2006,Chaillet2023}, partial differential equations (PDEs) \cite{Karafyllis2019} and general evolution equations in Banach spaces \cite{Sch20, Mironchenko2020}.
+Input-to-state stability (ISS) was first introduced for systems of ordinary differential equations (ODEs) \cite{Son89}, and then developed for other classes of finite-dimensional control systems such as switched \cite{MancillaAguilar2001}, hybrid \cite{Cai2005}, and impulsive systems \cite{Dashkovskiy2013}.
+More recently, the ISS theory was extended to infinite-dimensional systems, including time-delay systems \cite{Pepe2006,CKPW23}, partial differential equations (PDEs) \cite{Karafyllis2019} and general evolution equations in Banach spaces \cite{Sch20, Mironchenko2020}.
 For more details, we refer to the survey \cite{Mironchenko2020}.
-ISS of infinite dimensional discrete time systems was treated e.g. in \cite{Bachmann2022a, Dashkovskiy2023a}.
+ISS of infinite-dimensional discrete-time systems was treated, e.g., in \cite{Bachmann2022a, Dashkovskiy2023a}.

 Yet, the developments above are confined to systems for which the output equals the state.
-A notion extending ISS to systems with outputs is given by input-to-output stability (IOS) introduced for ODE systems in \cite{Sontag1999} (though it was considered by Sontag earlier in the input/output formalism in \cite{Son89}).
+A notion extending ISS to systems with outputs is given by input-to-output stability (IOS) introduced for ODE systems in \pb{\cite{JTP94}} (though it was considered by Sontag earlier in the input/output formalism in \cite{Son89}).
 IOS combines the uniform global asymptotic stability of the output dynamics with its robustness w.r.t. external inputs.
 If the output equals to the state, IOS coincides with ISS.
 We will refer to this case by the term \emph{full-state output}.
-Other choices for the output function can be: partial state output, e.g. due to sensor measurements, tracking error, observer error, drifting error from a targeted set, etc. In this context, IOS represents robust stability of a control system with respect to the given errors.
-IOS is closely related to partial stability \cite{Vorotnikov2005} and stability with respect to two measures \cite{Teel2000}.
+Other choices for the output function can be: partial state output, e.g. due to sensor measurements, tracking error, observer error, drifting error from a targeted set, etc. In this context, IOS represents robust stability of a control system with respect to the given errors. \pb{In \cite{Vorotnikov2005}, several stability notions for unperturbed systems with outputs are discussed, e.g., uniform global asymptotic $y$-stability, which can be interpreted as IOS with zero input and partial uniform stability, which is a relaxation of ouput Lagrange stability (OL).
+Stability with respect to two measures \cite{TeP00} generalizes IOS such that general continuous, positive semidefinite functions on the state and output space, respectively, are considered rather than the norms on both spaces.}

 IOS is paramount in numerous applications including multi-agent systems \cite{Liu2013}, coverage controllers \cite{Kennedy2024}, and neural networks \cite{Mei2022}.